With a name like this, it must be good!

 There are good services here.
-Fish Lake Resort has pretty much everything you need in terms of campsites, cabins, a store, cafe, boat rentals and moorage.
-It is open Friday to Sunday during the off season (and is a good place to get winter condition info) and full-time during the high season.
+Fish Lake Resort has pretty much everything you need in terms of campsites, cabins, a store, a cafe, boat rentals, and moorage.
+It is open Friday to Sunday during the off-season (and is a good place to get winter condition info) and full-time during the high season.

 Also, the U.S. Forest Service has a campground and day-use area right next to the resort at Doe Point.